and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Any signed-in user can create or edit the day's note for their tenant.
 There is one note per day per tenant — all users editing on the same day are editing the same note.
 Saving with text creates or updates the note; saving with an empty field deletes it.

 **FR-022 — Concurrent edit warning**
-If the note is modified externally while a user has the edit modal open, the user is shown a warning alert before their save is applied.
+If the note is modified externally while a user has the edit modal open, the user is shown an advisory warning that another user may be editing the note and their changes could be lost.
+The warning is informational — the user is not blocked from saving.
+The expected response is to close the modal and try again later.

 **FR-023 — isOfficeClosed**
 Out of scope for v1.
 The data model should preserve the field for a future version.